What is Personalization?

 - Caching is an aspect which the user will see in terms of performance and accuracy - how quickly does the website deliver personalized content, and is it always current.

 - Caching is a key consideration when configuring personalization and time must be taken to ensure that the correct implementation is used.
-This will be discussed in more detail later.

 Accuracy of Rules

 - Personalization realized by tracking the user’s behavior, or setting rules based on the user’s profile, must be accurate and logical.